Aiven-Open/klaw/coral/docs/development-witout-api.md

 - [mocking the APIs you need](#mocking-api-responses-general)

 ### Mocking API responses general
-If you want to work on UI that needs data from an enpdoint, you can mock the responses during the development process.
+If you want to work on UI that needs data from an endpoint, you can mock the responses during the development process.
 This can be done by returning a resolved (or rejected) `Promise` instead of executing the API call during development.

 **Example: mocking the response for `getClusterInfoFromEnvironment`:**